lexman/tuttle/doc/tutorial_errors.md

-The purpose of this tutorial is to explain, line by line, the [demo project](examples/musketeers) which scans the the novel *The Three Musketeers*, to measure the importance of each musketeer.
+The purpose of this tutorial is to explain, line by line, the [demo project](examples/musketeers) which parses the the novel *The Three Musketeers*, to count how many times each characters are mentioned.
 From a zip archive, you will extract the text to produce this graph graph :

 #SCREENSHOT